 - Include self-assessment as a regular part of your course.
 For example, circle mistakes in learners' writing and ask them to find the corrections themselves.
-Talk to learners about why it's helpful to take personal responsibility for their own learning. - If doing the paper-based test, get learners to count the number of words in their writing every time they do exam practice.
+Talk to learners about why it's helpful to take personal responsibility for their own learning. - Get learners to count the number of words in their writing every time they do exam practice.
 It can waste valuable time during the real exam if they stop to count all the words in what they've written, so they need to know what 220-260 words typically looks like in their own handwriting.
-For some learners, this will fill a whole page but for learners with smaller handwriting it could be only half a page!
-In the digital exam, the words typed on the screen are counted automatically. - At advanced levels, learners should be using language they already know in new ways or contexts - for example, less common expressions with high-frequency prepositions and adverbs like 'around' or 'out of', or inversion structures used for emphasis in addition to more familiar question forms ('Not only did we ...', 'little did they know ...').
+For some learners, this will fill a whole page but for learners with smaller handwriting it could be only half a page! - At advanced levels, learners should be using language they already know in new ways or contexts for example, less common expressions with high-frequency prepositions and adverbs like 'around' or 'out of', or inversion structures used for emphasis in addition to more familiar question forms ('Not only did we ...', 'little did they know ...').
 Activity 6 includes more examples and will help support learners in doing 'new things with "old" language'.